 How to Combine Jungle Scout API Endpoints

-Screenshot 2024-02-28 at 2.47.31 PM.pngScreenshot 2024-02-28 at 2.47.59 PM.pngAnother scenario involves analyzing the last 12 months of sales data for the top 50 ASINs in Amazon's Pet Supplies category.
-While the sales estimates endpoint can provide 12 months of data, you must first identify the top 50 ASINs in this category.
-If you combine the product database endpoint, filtered for the Pet Supplies category, and sorted by revenue, with the sales estimates endpoint, this will give you the top 50 ASINs' sales data over the last year.
+Another scenario involves analyzing the last 12 months of sales data for the top 50 ASINs in Amazon's Pet Supplies category.
+While the sales estimates endpoint can provide 12 months of data, you first need to identify the top 50 ASINs in this category.
+Combine the product database endpoint, filtered for the Pet Supplies category and sorted by revenue, with the sales estimates endpoint.
+This will give you the top 50 ASINs' sales data over the last year.

 Was this article helpful?